 The Most Popular Types Of Breads Around The World

 Bread is a staple in cultures all across the world.
 In fact, there are multiple varieties of bread in different regions within a country.
 For example, in India itself, there are countless varieties of regional bread apart from popular commercial ones.
+This article is all about popular types of breads around the world.

 Whether it’s the crusty baguettes of France or the soft naans of India & Southeast Asia, each country has its own unique bread traditions.
 In this blog, we will take you on a journey through the most famous types of bread from around the world.
 Not only that, we will also look at the most common types of bread available in India!